TonyPhipps/Games/zelda_botw.md

   <summary>3x Defense Buff</summary>

 - Cook 5 Ironshrooms or 5 Fortified Pumpkins together in a pot.
 Grants a Level 3 Defense Up buff (+24 flat defense, reducing damage taken by 6 full hearts per hit) for a 4:10 duration.
 If you have any Dragon Horn shards, cook 4 Ironshrooms + 1 Horn Shard for a 30-minute 3x Defense Up buff.
-  - Kakariko Village: Growing around the bases of trees throughout the village, behind Impa's house, and surrounding Lantern Lake.
-  - Batrea Lake & West Necluda Woods: Dense clusters found at the bases of trees in the forest surrounding Batrea Lake (northeast of Dueling Peaks Stable) and the woods west of Fort Hateno.
+  - ​Batrea Lake (West Necluda): Located northwest of Dueling Peaks Tower.
+The forested areas surrounding the lake hold the highest density of wild Ironshrooms in the game.
+Searching around the base of the trees along the perimeter yields 15–20+ per visit.
   - Korok Forest (Spore Store): Bought directly from the Spore Store inside the Great Deku Tree, or gathered around tree trunks throughout the surrounding forest.
 </details>